Three Gates

 Notes

-The story about Socrates and the three gates of speech is probably apocryphal, as it appears nowhere in Plato's works.
-Nonetheless, the three gates are an excellent filter for speech, particularly on social media where we often forget it is an actual person on the other end of the line.
-More importantly, the three gates may provide a useful entry to the tricky subject of how to balance our liberties with the self-discipline required in a free society.
+The story of Socrates and the three gates of speech is probably apocryphal, as it appears nowhere in Plato's works; so it fails to pass the gate of truth.
+Nonetheless, the three gates are an excellent filter, particularly on social media where we often forget there are real people on the other side of the screen.
+More importantly, the three gates may provide a useful entry to the tricky subject of how to balance our prized liberties with the self-regulation required of a free society, which is why this is the first song in a cycle tentatively called The Bill Of Responsibilities.